open-runtimes/open-runtimes/runtimes/kotlin-1.6/README.md

 - To handle dependencies, you need to have any `.gradle` file including a `dependencies` block.
 Dependencies will be automatically cached and installed, so you don't need to include the `build` folder in your function.

-- The default entrypoint is `Index.kotlin`.
-If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/App.kotlin`.
+- The default entrypoint is `Index.kt`.
+If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/App.kt`.

 ## Authors